skip to navigationskip to main content

 • second hand items

-VAT cannot be claimed on directors’ accomodation at all.
+VAT cannot be claimed on directors’ accommodation at all.
 You have to code second hand items for suppliers and customers as exempt.

 b) Entertaining and Subsistence are different